mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 #### Fixing the COM port so that it works

-So, as suggested online, we blacklist the COM port device for the two MTK vendor IDs the flash tool uses...
+So, as suggested online, blacklist the COM port device for the two MTK vendor IDs the flash tool uses...

-As `root`, create : /etc/udev/rules.d/20-mm-blacklist-mtk.rules containing :
+As `root`, create : `/etc/udev/rules.d/20-mm-blacklist-mtk.rules` containing :

 {% highlight bash %}
 ATTRS{idVendor}=="0e8d", ENV{ID_MM_DEVICE_IGNORE}="1"
 ATTRS{idVendor}=="6000", ENV{ID_MM_DEVICE_IGNORE}="1"
 {% endhighlight %}

+And reload the `udev` configuration with :

 {% highlight bash %}
 [root]# udevadm control --reload